 6. Catherine, HRH Princess of Wales (born 9 January 1982)

 Even before her marriage to Prince William on 29 April 2011 at Westminster Abbey, HRH Catherine Middleton was one of the most talked-about names on the planet.
 Not surprisingly, news of her pregnancy generated rumours as to the child’s gender around the world – the birth of Prince George on 22 July 2013 finally ending speculation that had reached fever pitch.
-Prince George’s christening took place at the Chapel Royal in St James’s Palace, with Catherine being the first ‘commoner’ to give birth to the heir of the throne in 350 years.
+Prince George’s christening took place at the Chapel Royal in St James’s Palace.

 7. Emmeline Pankhurst (15 July 1858-14 June 1928)